 This course is a continuation of Principles of Biology I. Students will study the structure, function, and behavior of organisms and the unity and diversity of life.
 They will learn about biological organisms and processes and how to correlate new biological concepts with the ones previously learned.
 Laboratory exercises will encourage students to practice science through hands-on experiments.

+3 hours lecture/3 hours lab.
 Prerequisite: BIO 115

 BIO 120 Human Sexual Biology 3 CR